microsoft/pxt/common-docs/browsers.md

 ## Chrome OS

-* Version 58 or older
+* Version 58 or higher

 ## How to check your OS or browser